 Common Murres at necropsy illustrating types of human-related mortality: entanglement and oiling.

 We work collaboratively to gather regional data from beach survey programs, rehabilitation centers, and state and federal agencies.
-During unusual mortality events, we conduct post-mortem examinations of seabirds and work in conjunction with the California Department of Fish and Game Petroleum Chemistry Lab and Wildlife Investigations Lab, USGS National Wildlife Health Center, Madison, WI; Wildlife Health Center, University of CA at Davis, California Animal Health & Food Safety Laboratory; Moss Landing Marine Laboratories, and other laboratories to identify cause of mortality.
+During unusual mortality events, we conduct post-mortem examinations of seabirds and work in conjunction with the California Department of Fish and Wildlife Petroleum Chemistry Lab and Wildlife Investigations Lab, USGS National Wildlife Health Center, Madison, WI; Wildlife Health Center, University of CA at Davis, California Animal Health & Food Safety Laboratory; Moss Landing Marine Laboratories, and other laboratories to identify cause of mortality.